-First of all, for each site, we calculated the portion of “soft”, “hard” and “mixed” bottom as well as the proportion of substrate covered by red coral (as in Rossi et al., 2008).
-In addition we also evaluated the local slope of the substrate (expressed as vertical or horizontal wall) and silt presence or absence.
+First, for each site, we assessed the substrate composition (i.e. the proportion of “soft”, “hard” and “mixed” bottom) and the red coral occupancy (i.e. the proportion of the substrate in which red coral is present; as in Rossi et al., 2008).
+In addition, we also evaluated the local slope of the substrate (expressed as vertical or horizontal wall) and silt presence or absence.